andreashandel/andreashandelwebsite_old/myresources/Notes_and _ToDo_for_website.md

 ## To deploy site
-Run build_site().
-This command keeps changing, might need to manually build Rmarkdown to markdown. push to github.
-Netlify will automatically build and serve site.
+Run quarto build/publish command.
+No automated building from Github at this point, need to rebuild with quarto, then run quarto command to push updates to Netlify.

 ## To implement commenting